Contact Lens Care

 Photochromic lenses: What are Transition Lenses?

-Photochromic lenses are an advanced lens technology, that causes your lenses to turn darker when you’re outdoors/exposed to UV light and turn lighter when you are indoors.
-Today, you can choose from a wide range of photochromic lenses in glasses and sunglasses with different shapes and colours.
-We break down what photochromic lenses are and whether they are a good option for your lifestyle.
+Photochromic lenses are an advanced lens technology that causes lenses to turn darker when you’re outdoors/exposed to UV light and to turn back to clear when you are indoors.
+Today, you can choose from a wide range of photochromic lenses for glasses and sunglasses in a variety of different colours.
+The options can be overwhelming, so in this post we break down what photochromic lenses are and whether they are a good option for your lifestyle.

 What are photochromic lenses for glasses?

-Photochromic lenses, also known as light-adaptive lenses, are eyeglass lenses that automatically darken when exposed to sunlight and protect the eyes from ultraviolet radiation.
-The lenses are clear or light inside and turn dark outside.
-Photochromic lenses can darken to anywhere between 60-80% in bright, natural sunlight.
-The lenses can be made from glass, polycarbonate or plastic.
+Photochromic lenses, also known as light-adaptive lenses, are eyeglass lenses that automatically darken when exposed to sunlight and ultraviolet rays.
+This function protects the eyes from damaging ultraviolet radiation.